iholloma/crdh/_essays/v01-09-revealing-political-bias.md

 incumbent president did not seek reelection as the Democratic Party's nominee.

-{% figure caption: "Percentage of Herblock cartoons depicting Democrats, Republicans, and the generic character 'Administration,' 1946--1976. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Data available at <https://github.com/apl4d/crdh>." %}
+{% figure caption: "Figure 3.
+Percentage of Herblock cartoons depicting Democrats, Republicans, and the generic character 'Administration,' 1946--1976. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Data available at <https://github.com/apl4d/crdh>." %}
 ![Line graph showing the how the percentage of cartoons that depict the democrat, republican and administration characters changed over time."](/assets/img/v01/appleford/figure3.png)
 {% endfigure %}

-{% figure caption: "Herbert Block, 'The Short Cool Spring,' *Washington Post,* March 27, 1968." %}
+{% figure caption: "Figure 4.
+Herbert Block, 'The Short Cool Spring,' *Washington Post,* March 27, 1968." %}
 ![Herblock cartoon showing a man labeled “administration spokesmen” pouring a pitcher of water and ice cubes on a stack of papers labeled “Report on the Commission on Civil Disorders."](/assets/img/v01/appleford/figure4.jpg)
 {% endfigure %}